jupyterlab/jupyterlab/tutorial/notebook.md

 notebook-specific [RenderMime](http://jupyter.org/jupyterlab/classes/_rendermime_index_.rendermime.html)
 object to render `display_data` output messages.

-A Rendermime plugin provides a pluggable system for rendering output messages.
-Default renderers are provided for markdown, html, images, text, etc. Extensions can register renderers to be used across the entire application by registering a handler and mimetype in the rendermime registry.
+A **Rendermime plugin** provides a pluggable system for rendering output messages.
+Default renderers are provided for markdown, html, images, text, etc.
+Extensions can register renderers to be used across the entire application by registering a handler and mimetype in the rendermime registry.
 When a notebook is created, it copies the global Rendermime singleton so that notebook-specific renderers can be added.
 The ipywidgets widget manager is an example of an extension that adds a notebook-specific renderer, since rendering a widget depends on notebook-specific widget state.

 ## How to extend the Notebook plugin

-We'll walk through two notebook extensions.
+We'll walk through two notebook extensions:

+- adding a button to the toolbar
+- adding an ipywidgets extension

 ### Adding a button to the toolbar